kyleknap/azure-storage-for-pytorch/README.md

 [official documentation].
 It includes both a [user guide] and [API references] for the project.
 Content in this README is scoped to a high-level overview of the project and its GitHub repository policies.

+## Backwards compatibility
+While the project is major version `0` (i.e., version is `0.x.y`), public interfaces are not stable.

+Backwards incompatible changes may be introduced between minor version bumps (e.g., upgrading from `0.1.0` to `0.2.0`).
+If backwards compatibility is needed while using the library, we recommend pinning to a minor version of the library (e.g., `azstoragetorch~=0.1.0`).

 ## Getting started